Gonghanli0802/Epic-Adventure/README.md

 A Simple Walk Through:
-Firstly, this program first visits the Epic Games and scrapes the name, date, price, and genres of all the free weekly games.
+Firstly, this program visits the Epic Games and scrapes the name, date, price, and genres of all the free weekly games.
 ![Screenshot 2023-04-12 195604](https://user-images.githubusercontent.com/90666615/231624729-ca16de6c-0361-4a6b-a464-a9bd7412a489.png)

 Then it naigets to Metacritic to scrape the Meta Score and User Score of each free game.